masteranson/masteranson.github.io/HyTech-Racing.markdown

 ---
 <h1 style="color: #5e9ca0; text-align: justify;"><span style="color: #000000;">
-  I lead a team of over 20 undergraduate/graduate students in the design, manufacture and testing of a 5kWh battery pack for the Formula SAE electric competition.
+  I lead a team of over 20 undergraduate/graduate students in the design, manufacture and testing of a 5kWh battery pack for the <a href="https://www.sae.org/attend/student-events/formula-sae-electric/about">Formula SAE electric competition</a>.
 </span></h1>
 ---
 <br />